 More details about the Academic Staff Probation Policy, Procedures and Guidelines.
 Your supervisor will also have more information about your probation requirements.

-2. CSU staff on 1-3 year contracts and staff from the School of Policing Studies (SOPS)
+2. CSU Staff in fixed-term positions of more than 1 year but less than 3 years and staff from the School of Policing Studies (SOPS)

 EEL416 Learning & Teaching at CSU is an 8 point subject that is undertaken for academic probation by these staff.

 EEL416 also provides staff with a choice of modules to meet their professional development needs for probation and is based on a selection of the modules in EEL516.

 The course comprises 32 points of subjects with different learning pathways available for staff having completed their probation requirements as follows:

 EEL516 Foundations of Learning & Teaching in Higher Education (16 points)

 EEL416 Learning & Teaching at CSU (8 points)

 Staff who have completed EEL416 for probation and wish to continue with the GCLTHE course are required to undertake

 EEL409 Developing as Teacher in Higher Education (8 points).